Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: General properties and merger impact of galaxies exhibiting different types of breaks

 \subsection{Difference in galaxy compactness and break radius}

-Type~I (circles) and Type~III disks (crosses) exhibit fundamentally distinct scaling relations compared to Type~II cases (triangles), shown in the mass–size diagram (Figure~\ref{fig:2}).
-Galaxies with both Type~I and Type~III profiles obey a mass–size relation characterized by greater compactness across a broad mass range ($> 10^{10} M_\odot$) – with Type~I/III disks dominating the high-mass regime ($ \gtrsim 10^{10.6} M_\odot$).
+Type~I (circles) and Type~III disks (crosses) exhibit fundamentally distinct scaling relations compared to Type~II cases (triangles), as shown in the mass–size diagram (Figure~\ref{fig:2}).
+Both Type~I and Type~III disk galaxies obey a mass–size relation characterized by greater compactness across a broad mass range ($> 10^{10} M_\odot$) – with Type~I/III disks dominating the high-mass regime ($ \gtrsim 10^{10.6} M_\odot$).
 In contrast, Type~II disks are exclusively confined to lower masses ($\lesssim 10^{10.6}M_\odot$) while showing anomalously large sizes.
-Linear fitting gives $\log (h_R/{\rm kpc}) = (0.31 \pm 0.04)\,\log (M_\star/M_\odot) - (2.60 \pm 0.44)$ for Type~I disks (gray dashed lines) and $\log (h_R/{\rm kpc}) = (0.24 \pm 0.04)\,\log (M_\star/M_\odot) - (1.92 \pm 0.42)$ for Type~III disks (gray dotted lines).
+Linear fitting gives $\log (h_R/{\rm kpc}) = (0.30 \pm 0.04)\,\log (M_\star/M_\odot) - (2.60 \pm 0.45)$ for Type~I disks (gray dashed lines) and $\log (h_R/{\rm kpc}) = (0.24 \pm 0.04)\,\log (M_\star/M_\odot) - (1.93 \pm 0.44)$ for Type~III disks (gray dotted lines).
 The two relations have similar slopes and differ only slightly in $\log h_R$ at fixed stellar mass.
-For comparison, the fitting result of all disk galaxies is $\log (h_R/{\rm kpc}) = (0.16 \pm 0.03)\,\log (M_\star/M_\odot) - (0.98 \pm 0.31)$ (black solid lines).
-Most of Type~II disk galaxies are above this line.
+For comparison, the fitting result of all disk galaxies is $\log (h_R/{\rm kpc}) = (0.16 \pm 0.03)\,\log (M_\star/M_\odot) - (0.98 \pm 0.30)$ (black solid lines).
+Most of the Type~II disk galaxies are above this line.
 Our findings align with observational results from \citet{wang2018}, who analyzed a comparable sample of face-on disk galaxies selected from SDSS $r'$-band imaging.
 In lower-mass galaxies with $\log(M_\star/M_\odot) \lesssim 10.6$, they demonstrated that the fraction of cases with a Type~II break increases sharply toward lower concentrations ($R_{90}/R_{50} < 2.2$), reaching values near 70\%.
-This correlation indicates that Type-II breaks systematically possess more extended galaxies.
+This correlation indicates that galaxies with Type~II breaks possess systematically more extended disks.